 After initial recognition, they are measured at amortized cost using the effective interest rate method.
 The update is omitted if its effect is not significant.
-Cash and term deposit are included in this category of financial instruments (amounts receivable from listed companies were also part of this category of financial instruments as of June 30, 2021).
+Cash and term deposit are included in this category of financial instruments.

 At fair value through profit of loss